nientedidecente/nientedidecente.github.io/en/index.md

 That is what **NDD Games** is trying to be.

-A community of videogames enthusiasts who can't only focus on playing games, but also, who wants to create some new ones.
+A community of videogames enthusiasts who can't only focus on playing games, but also want to create some new ones.

 ## Link